serbarbosa/product-recognition/README.md

 ### Project Goal
 ---------
-The goal of this project is to recognise supermarket products in images or, more specifically, every product of a supermarket as individual products in images of the checkout conveyor belt.
-The model created will be able to generate representations for new products(not present in the training base) in order to recognise them.
-The idea is that after an unknown product appears a labeled representation is stored and when this product appears for the forth time the program will be able to recognise it using only the three previous representations.
+The goal of this project is to recognize supermarket products in images or, more specifically, every product of a supermarket as individual products in images of the checkout conveyor belt.
+The model created will be able to generate representations for new products(not present in the training base) in order to recognize them.
+The idea is that after an unknown product appears a labeled representation is stored and when this product appears for the fourth time the program will be able to recognize it using only the three previous representations.
 </br>
 ### Input Images
 ---------
 The images were provided by the gryfo company.
-Each image contains a close up of a single product in a specic orientation.
-That way each product can be represented by a set of images showing different faces and rotatios.
-See the example below for a cherry gelatin.
+Each image contains a close up of a single product in a specific orientation.
+That way each product can be represented by a set of images showing different faces and rotations.
+See the example below for cherry gelatin.
 <p float="left">
   <img src="source/sample_product/1.jpg" width='220'>
   <img src="source/sample_product/3.jpg" width='220'>